Series / Trivia Trap

 This show provides examples of:

 - Artifact Title: The second format didn't really involve answers catching contestants in a trap, or at least not moreso than any other quiz show.

 - Color-Coded for Your Convenience: The Juniors team always wore blue sweaters, and the Seniors red.
 Both matched the respective colors of each team's podium.

 - Opening Narration:

 - Original Format: "Here comes the fascinating world of trivia, where even a right answer can catch you in a trap!
 On Trivia Trap!
 And here's the host of Trivia Trap, Bob Eubanks!"
-(At some point, "The Juniors are ready, the Seniors are set to play" was added before the last line.)
+(On October 29, 1984, "The Juniors are ready, the Seniors are set to play" was added before the last line.)